mikhail-a-kiselev/cordova-plugin-yandexads/README.md

 # How to install
 First you need to add AppMetrica lib to project https://appmetrica.yandex.ru/doc/mobile-sdk-dg/concepts/android-initialize-docpage/

-You have to add to gradle com.yandex.android:mobileads:2.74 or jar file lo lib directory from https://github.com/yandexmobile/yandex-ads-sdk-android
+Then you need to add to gradle com.yandex.android:mobileads:2.74 or jar file lo lib directory from https://github.com/yandexmobile/yandex-ads-sdk-android